Finding Materialized Models for Model Reuse: Introduction

-{ We propose SMS, an efficient source model selection framework.
-SMS measures the task-related knowledge of the source model and selects the source model with the most task-related knowledge.
-Specifically, we directly apply the source model on the target dataset without retraining, which outputs the soft label for each sample in the target dataset.
-The soft label is a probability vector to indicate the probability of being each class.
-We use the Gaussian distribution to fit for the soft label distribution of each class, based on which the separation degree of Gaussian distributions is introduced as the metric to rank the source models and select the best one.}
+We propose a novel metric called separation degree, which solves the above two questions well.
+Separation degree measures target-related knowledge of materialized models, i.e., how much knowledge the model contains that can help the target task.
+Then we select the top-$k$ materialized models with the most target-related knowledge.
+Specifically, given a target task, \textsf{MMQ} directly applies the materialized model on the target dataset without any training, which outputs a representation vector for each sample in the target dataset.
+The representation vector is further normalized by the extended softmax function, and becomes a suitable probability vector to indicate the probability of the sample being each class.
+We utilize the Gaussian distribution to fit for the probability vector distribution of each class, based on which the separation degree of Gaussian distributions is introduced as the metric to measure the target-related knowledge of the materialized model.
+At last, \textsf{MMQ} ranks the materialized models based on separation degree, and selects the top-$k$ models with the highest separation degree as the answer to the query.

+{To sum up, (i) since \textsf{MMQ} works without source data of materialized models, the framework is \textbf{privacy-protected}; (ii) our metric computation avoids high training cost, and thus, it is \textbf{efficient}; (iii) our metric is able to measure the relevance between the materialized model and the given target task, and hence, it is \textbf{effective}; and (iv) our metric calculation does not rely on any specific model structure and only uses the labels of target dataset, and thus, the metric is \textbf{general} to support various types of AI models and tasks.
+Also, we further improve the efficiency of our materialized model query method by proposing \textsf{I-MMQ}.}